 What are better metrics than activation for measuring onboarding?

-How can mobile apps improve onboarding measurement?
+How can mobile apps measure onboarding success more accurately?